Will Clemson cover the spread vs. TCU? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Clemson has a 4-3 record against the spread and an 8-0 record overall when scoring more than 66.1 points.
+- When Clemson totals more than 66.1 points, it is 4-3 against the spread and 8-0 overall.

 Bet on this or any college basketball matchup at BetMGM